chrisvfritz/prerender-spa-plugin/README.md

 </div>

 ## About prerender-spa-plugin
-**:construction: Note: This is the work-in-progress v3 version of `prerender-spa-plugin`.
+**:construction: Note: This is the v3-alpha version of `prerender-spa-plugin`.
 If you're looking for the stable version, head over to the [master branch](https://github.com/chrisvfritz/prerender-spa-plugin/tree/master).**

 The goal of this plugin is to provide a simple prerendering solution that is easily extensible and usable for any site or single-page-app built with webpack.